christofolo/christofolo.github.io/musictheory.md

 Triads contain both a Major Third and a Minor Third.
 However, Major triads will have the Major Third come first.
 In Minor triads, it is the opposite.

-An easy way to build all the traids from a scale is to skip every note.
+An easy way to build all the traids from a scale is to skip every other note in the scale.
 C-E-G...D-F-A...and so on.

 In root position, the C Major Triad is composed of 3 notes: